Mars sol: Conversion

-Considering a possible colonization of Mars, one question that arose was "how does one convert a Sol to standard Earth time?"
+Considering a possible colonization of Mars, one question that arose was "how does one convert a Sol to standard Earth time?".
 In the science fiction series Mars trilogy by Kim Stanley Robinson, the Mars settlers use traditional Earth watches that stop ticking at midnight for 39 minutes and 40 seconds before resuming their timekeeping.
 This creates something like a "witching hour" which compensates for the time difference between a Sol and an Earth day.
-This follows the method previously given by Philip K. Dick in his novel Martian Time-Slip.
+This follows the method previously given by Philip K. Dick in his 1964 novel Martian Time-Slip.

-An alternative idea was suggested in 1988 by David Powell (the Davidian Mars calendar).
-In this case the clocks simply run slower than the ones on Earth so that their hour hands complete two cycles per one Sol.
-For example, 1 Mars-second is 1.027 Earth-seconds, 1 Mars-minute is 61.62 Earth-seconds, and 1 Mars-hour is 61 minutes and 36.968 Earth-seconds.
-NASA once commissioned custom watches using this method, but in 2022 it was reported that the watchmaker Omega had begun to sell such watches to the public.
+For the Spirit mission, a small watchmaker's store created mechanical watches for the mission crew that kept Mars time with no more than 10 seconds difference per Earth-day.
+In 2022, it was reported that the watchmaker Omega had begun to sell digital-analog hybrid watches to the public.